derberg/asyncapi-killercoda-interactive-tutorials/streetlight-tut/step2.md

 1. Trigger generation of the Node.js code: `ag asyncapi.yaml @asyncapi/nodejs-template -o output -p server=mosquitto`{{exec}}

 1. And voilà!
 In the editor you can see a new folder is created with generated Node.js application.
-Enter the folder in the terminal: `cd output`{{exec}}
+Goto your `Tab1` terminal and enter the `output` folder from the there: `cd output`{{exec}}

 # Start your generated service